Minor triad arpeggios in all 12 keys.

 Following here the minor triads in all twelve keys.
 In each exercise you will learn to play a specific key in root position, I and II inversion, on both octaves of a 4-string electric bass.
 Painful but meaningful and very effective practice on the basics: that’s all you need to master your instrument in a fraction of the time!

 Remember that triads are the staple for bass players (and musicians in general), so this is a very important lesson for you to master.
-Practice each key at 60 bpm using an iRealPro track based on one minor chord only, and changing the key as you move to the next one.
+Practice each key out of tempo at first, and make sure that you can play fluently the exercise before using the metronome.

 That was it for this lesson.
 Use the previous exercises as a tool to expand your knowledge of the fretboard, and take your time to absorb those positions.